 You can apply here.

-The programme team continues to act as a bridge among participants and between them CPSL and the University of Cambridge.
+The programme team continues to act as a bridge among participants and between them CISL and the University of Cambridge.
 Upon completion, delegates automatically become members of the Cambridge Sustainability Network.
-As alumni, they receive regular updates, a newsletter with the latest developments from CPSL and the University, and opportunities to attend networking and thought leadership events.
-In many cases, CPSL continues to work with participants and their organisations, as contributors to programmes or by joining one of CPSL’s Business Platforms.
+As alumni, they receive regular updates, a newsletter with the latest developments from CISL and the University, and opportunities to attend networking and thought leadership events.
+In many cases, CISL continues to work with participants and their organisations, as contributors to programmes or by joining one of CISL’s Business Platforms.

 All participants receive a certificate of completion.